Child Study Center Webinars

 Talking with Your Child About Their Autism Spectrum Disorder Diagnosis—April 13, 2021

-When your child is diagnosed with autism spectrum disorder, parents are challenged with figuring out the best way to share this information with your child.
-Which words are true and capture your child's unique characteristics but sensitive enough to not hurt their self-image?
+When your child receives a diagnosis of autism spectrum disorder, parents are challenged with figuring out the best way to share this information with your child.
+Which words are true and capture your child’s unique characteristics but sensitive enough to not hurt their self-image?
 Is there a certain age in which your child is more ready to hear these words?
 Will it enhance their developmental pathway and their wellbeing?
 We provide parents with general guidelines and up-to-date information about autism spectrum disorder diagnosis disclosure throughout the lifespan.

 Presenter: Gili Segall, PhD